smohiuddin/muslim.finance/README.md

 ### What should I invest in the stock market?

+> If you want to see what I invest in, I’ve made my [portfolio public](https://m1.finance/vrtVZbKPcH27){:target="_blank"}.<br>
+You can invest alongside with me.
+If you end up doing so, please subscribe to my [investing newsletter](https://safeer.substack.com/subscribe){:target="_blank"} so you get the latest updates.

+My basket of stocks contains:
 - [QQQ](https://www.morningstar.com/etfs/xnas/qqq/quote.html){:target="_blank"} - Top 100 Nasdaq weighted index of stocks.
 Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
-  - QQQ has mixed compliance - 33% full, 50% mixed and 17% noncompliant by weight. (based on Zoya)
+I have added the top 75% of QQQ and filtered out the noncompliant stocks (based on Zoya)
-  - We have created a basket of stocks to emulate QQQ with a compliance filter.
-[Fully compliant basket on M1](https://m1.finance/imOX015yG)
+- A few individual stocks that I feel strongly about which make the remaining 25%

+Additionally, I recommend:
 - [AMANX](https://www.saturna.com/amana/income-fund#/overview){:target="_blank"} - Amana Income is a halal mutual fund that invests in stable, dividend-paying companies.
 - [AMAGX](https://www.saturna.com/amana/growth-fund#/overview){:target="_blank"} - Amana Growth invests more aggressively, primarily in tech companies.

+Amana funds provide a great set of stable mutual funds.
+If you have a Fidelity 401K, see the 401K section on how you can invest in these there.

-- [Zoya](https://investroo.com/){:target="_blank"} - Find halal stocks
+[Zoya](https://investroo.com/){:target="_blank"} - Find halal stocks

 *Should I buy individual stocks?*